sutter/helloFront/README.md

 ### 1.3.1.
 Works with SCSS

-Use [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) design for orgaznise components
+Use [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) design for organizing components

 The SCSS files are located in `./src/assets/scss`.